 Do you sometimes struggle while producing music?
 Is your music production chaotic or monotonous?
 Now, we will try to explain to you how to avoid that and make your music production easier and much more effective, especially if you are a beginner.
-Here is a list of the beginner’s tips for music producing in 2019.
+Here is a list of beginner’s tips for music producing in 2019.

 1. How To Finish The Track Fast

-If you are struggling when adding new sounds on your timeline while you are working on the entire project, try to open new project dedicated only for making the new sounds.
-This will help you get into “creativity mode” where you are not distracted by other things that you have to do in the whole project.
+If you are struggling when adding new sounds on your timeline while you are working on the entire project, try to open new project dedicated only to making the new sounds.
+This will help you get into “creative mode” where you are not distracted by other things that you have to do in the whole project.
 Instead of that, you focus more on making specific sounds.
 When doing so, make sure you are working only on one type of sounds like pads, leads, melodies, single drums, etc.

 This is an excellent practice when you have time to producing music, but you don’t feel very creative and productive.
 With this practice, you will be able to use your sounds later in your projects.
 It’s like a piece of the puzzle in the music production process.

 2. How To Use Stereo Imaging Correctly

 When adding a stereo image to your sounds, there are few rules to make it properly and keep your correlation at proper levels.
 The first thing is obvious but always make sure your sub-bass is in the mono.
 The reason is that sub-bass has the most significant impact on the correlation.
 It means that if your sub is in the mono, it’s impossible to keep your correlation in green (as in the picture)